-The website’s professional and traditional, as you would expect and there’s a big focus on coupons and TV ads.
-If you get a relevant coupon you can save a decent chunk, so keep your thrifty eyes open.
-Prices are in line with competitors, without ever quite hitting rock bottom.
+The price of Walgreens contact lenses are in line with competitors, without ever quite hitting rock bottom.
 They offer their own medical insurance, and take FSA and HSA cards for qualifying lenses.
-All contact lens orders receive free shipping, and there’s a range of payment options.
-Subscriptions are not supported.
-Traditional bricks and mortar service, with a very serviceable website, combine to make this one of the best online contact lenses options, albeit close to the bottom of the pile.
+All orders receive free shipping, and there’s a range of payment options, but subscriptions are not supported.

 Walgreens Contact Lens review: Price and offers

 Walgreens offers free shipping on all contact lenses and the company's size means you’re pretty sure they’ll have your order in stock and ready to go.
 Prices aren’t sky-high, but they’re certainly not the lowest out there - check out our AC Lens review for that.
 Walgreens is trading on its reliable name in the business, not on crazy-low bargains.

 It has its own medical insurance, which sadly doesn't rank among our picks of the best vision insurance companies, and of course take HAS and FSA cards for qualifying medical lenses.